sergiohidalgo818/tfg-utils-and-docs/tuts_and_reports/markdown/spike_analysis.md

 ## Introduction
-This document shows a provisional algorithm to analyize the nature of the spikes in a model, the models used in this case are the Hindmarsh-Rose model with $S=4$ and $v=1$ and the same model with $S=1$ and $v=0.1$, with both the regular and chaotic configuration.
+This document shows a provisional algorithm to analyze the nature of the spikes in a model, the models used in this case are the Hindmarsh-Rose model with $S=4$ and $v=1$ and the same model with $S=1$ and $v=0.1$, with both the regular and chaotic configuration.

 ## Strategy
-The first approach to this problem is to get the points's sign with the *derivative* (if it is **positive** is ascending, and if it's **negative** it's descending), checking the change of sign between some points.
+The first approach to this problem is to get the points sign with the *derivative* (if it is **positive** is ascending, and if it's **negative** it's descending), checking the change of sign between some points.
 If this sign changing is on a point bellow some tolerance, then a *"big valley"* (or **interbust interval**) have passed.
 Having this in mind we can catalog the two maximums that are aside from this interval, being the first maximum the last spike in the burst, and the second one the first spike in the actual burst.

 ## Problems on the practical implementation
 There are two main problems to be solved.
 The first one is that the last spike its only detected when the first half of the interbust intervarl have passed, so there is no response window to respond in real time.
 The second one is the tolerance parameter, because it can vary from neuron to neuron, probably a heuristic to estimate the value is needed.

 ## Algorithm
 The following implementation of the algorithm it's for data that have already occurred.
-This can be changed if the list of locations and flags are passed as arguments and retorned at the end of the iterations (or if the loop it's infinit and instead of reading a array of data, it reads a pipeline or a file that gets updated).
+This can be changed if the list of locations and flags are passed as arguments and returned at the end of the iterations (or if the loop it's infinite and instead of reading a array of data, it reads a pipeline or a file that gets updated).

 The algorithm implementation in python:
 ```python